Some of the proacitivy words from Habit #1

 • Indirect control: you can influence some situations through working with others to reach common goals.

 • No control: you can’t do anything there (the weather, the past, etc.) and you shouldn’t spend any energy there.
 Like Dr. Covey said, all you can do here is to change the line on the bottom of your face, e.g., smile.
-Those circumstances should control us.
+Those circumstances should not control us.

 A good life’s goal is to expand our circle of influence a bit more daily.